 WITH MATHIEU KARSENTI

 During this interview, I change seats, place myself in front of another artist and ask him the questions I wish people asked me.
-Today, I speak to the French composer and pianist Mathieu Karsenti who has just released Under Piano Skies, his first solo release which focuses on the piano.
+Today, I speak to the French composer Mathieu Karsenti who has just released Under Piano Skies, his first solo release which focuses on the piano.

 Mathieu, give us an update on your current achievements and successes?